 Although not every nursing home administration program has the same prerequisites, you'll find it much easier to grasp certain concepts if you've had experience with administration or health care in the past.
 This stage will help you in identifying – and accepting – a program that's right for you.
-You can find useful information about what you need to apply to a health care administration Master's program here.

 What Is Your Work Experience?

 If you work in the health care industry, or have received a bachelor's degree in nursing or a related field, you're ahead of the curve, especially if you've spent time with elderly patients.
 Have you ever taken on tasks in the workplace that show you what it's like to work in an administrative capacity?
 Most organizations will be happy to let employees explore new roles; discuss this with your manager and work out a plan that will help you reach your full potential.

 Advanced leadership and management skills are also key to help you transition into a nursing home administration career.
 In most cases a master's degree will provide the additional training and education that employers look for in candidates seeking to make this nursing home administration career shift.

 Your day job isn't the only avenue for gaining experience that can be leveraged into a nursing home administrator role.
 If you've had volunteer experiences at hospitals or medical centers, you should take into consideration the valuable abilities you've gained.
 If not, you can always approach local organizations to find institutions that provide group orientation or training for potential volunteers on a recurring basis.
 Here's an example of health care volunteer requirements; an online search will usually show you similar information for local volunteer opportunities.

 2. Identify and Apply to a Program that prepares you for Licensure